harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 # Real-Time Mobile Personalization at Scale

-In today’s hyper-connected era, customers demand nothing less than instant access to tailor-made, meaningful content that resonates with their individual needs and preferences.This post details how organizations can leverage the power of cloud-native data streaming in Confluent Cloud and features such as fully managed source and sink connectors for PostgreSQL CDC, BigQuery, stream processing and stream governance, to create personalized and relevant content for different customers segments to keep them engaged with their brand and keep them coming back for more.
+In today’s hyper-connected era, customers demand nothing less than instant access to tailor-made, meaningful content that resonates with their individual needs and preferences.This post details how organizations can leverage the power of cloud-native data streaming in Confluent Cloud and features such as fully managed source and sink connectors for PostgreSQL CDC, BigQuery, stream processing and stream governance, to create personalized and relevant content for different customers segments to keep them engaged with their brand and keep them coming back for more.We will develop a real-time mobile service that calculates the impression count in real-time, to make it easy to monitor what content is resonating with users.

 ## Architecture Diagram